-- Rapid Energy Replenishment
+- Rapid energy replenishment

-Backcountry guides' favorite behavioral foods
+Backcountry guides' favorite snacks

 Onigiri